architeuthidae/artiq-br/doc/manual/using_drtio_subkernels.rst

    - subkernels do not support RPCs,
    - subkernels do not support (recursive) DRTIO (but they can call other subkernels and send messages to each other, see below),
    - they support DMA, for which DDMA is considered always enabled,
    - their return values must be fully annotated with an ARTIQ type,
    - their arguments should be annotated, and only basic ARTIQ types are supported,
-   - they can raise exceptions, but the exceptions cannot be caught by the master (they can only be caught locally or propagated directly to the host),
    - while ``self`` is allowed as an argument, it is retrieved at compile time and exists as a purely local object afterwards.
 Any changes made by other kernels will not be visible, and changes made locally will not be applied anywhere else.

 Subkernels in practice